 All majors take at least one course in creative writing; In advanced coursework, students may pursue a specialization in either literary studies or creative writing, culminating in a Capstone thesis or creative project.

-All courses that a student wishes to count towards the concentration in Creative Writing, including those taken at another NYU global site, must be approved in advance by the student's mentor.
+All courses that a student wishes to count towards the minor in Creative Writing, including those taken at another NYU global site, must be approved in advance by the student's mentor.